jorne/monster-mesh/box/README.md

 	./00-run-all.sh

-This will all take some time (about 30mins for me) and finally create a fully provisioned monster-mesh.img which can then be written to an SD card and booted on a Raspberry PI.
+This will all take some time (about 30mins for me) and finally create a fully provisioned rpi.img which can then be written to an SD card and booted on a Raspberry PI.
 Other useful scripts that can now be run to further manipulate this image are.